British home front during World War II: Fear

 Historian Amy Bell interprets private diaries, psychologists' notes, and fiction written by Londoners during the war "to reveal the hidden landscapes of fear in a city at war."
 They feared loss of property, loss of their homes and those of family and friends, destruction of their churches and shops, and their own injury and death.
 Many saw London as a "potential canker in the heart of Imperial Britain," with British civilisation highly vulnerable to internal weaknesses stemming from an "enemy within," specifically, the cowardice among those who remained in London during the war.
 Worried Londoners often identified as especially susceptible to this weakness the working classes, Jews, and children.

 Education

 The quality of elementary education in major cities declined because of poor leadership in handling crises, confusion and inconsistency in evacuation and school closings, the destruction of some buildings in air raids, and the military requisition of others.
 Students were emotionally upset by the bombings; there were endemic shortages of supplies and teachers.
-The Education Act 1944 had a major impact on improving secondary schools after 1945, but did little for elementary schools.
+The Education Act 1944 had a major impact on improving secondary schools after 1945, but did little for primary schools.
 A lesser level of disruption took place in smaller places that were not bombing targets.